misdoro/JavaNodeSwDoc/source/plugin-metrics.rst

 	}

-Here, getExpression(...) methods are the same translator methods as used in corresponding XSAMS builders.
+Here, the getExpression(...) methods are the same translator methods as used in corresponding XSAMS builders.